bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-10-21-andromeda-strain.md

 131 mins
 Digital
 <br>
-<![endif]-->

 **IN PERSON & PREVIEWS**
 **Re-release Preview: Pressure** + panel discussion
 Mon 23 Oct 20:10
 **TV Preview: The Lazarus Project** + Q&A with cast Paapa Essiedu, Caroline Quentin, Anjli Mohindra and writer Joe Barton
 Tue 24 Oct 18:15
 **Thelma Schoonmaker in Conversation**
 Thu 26 Oct 18:30
 **Preview: How to Have Sex** + Q&A with director Molly Manning Walker and actor Mia McKenna-Bruce
 Wed 1 Nov 20:45
 **23 Seconds to Eternity + BFI DVD & Blu-ray launch + Q&A with director Bill Butt**
 Mon 6 Nov 18:10
 **Preview: The Eternal Daughter** + Q&A with writer-director Joanna Hogg and actor Tilda Swinton
 Fri 10 Nov 19:00
 **Exhibition: The Red Shoes: Beyond the Mirror**
 From Fri 10 Nov to Sun 7 Jan
 **Matthew Bourne’s production of The Red Shoes** + Q&A with Matthew Bourne and Ashley Shaw
 Sat 11 Nov 15:00
 **Preview: Is There Anybody Out There?** + Q&A with director Ella Glendining, hosted by Jack Thorne
 Sat 11 Nov 17:45
 **Preview: The Red Shoes**
 Sun 12 Nov 15:30
 **Preview: Typist Artist Pirate King + Q&A with director Carol Morley, cast Monica Dolan, Gina McKee and Kieran Bew, producer Cairo Cannon, composer Carly Paradis and editor Alex Mackie**
 Mon 13 Nov 17:55
 **Journey to Italy** Viaggio in Italia  + extended introduction by Jeremy Cooper and Ben Rivers
 Mon 13 Nov 20:40
 **Joanna Hogg in Conversation**